lactop/xbackup-tool/README.md

 root@host.com:/data-db/korzinki/db1, data3, /data/xbackup-all/example-db-sites, 1,    60:7 180:32 1000:-1,--bwlimit=1000
 ```

-* each line denotes a task.
+* each data line denotes a task.
 * `bucket` column is a rsync-format url to get files from
 * `tgtdir` column is a dir on local machine to backup files to